roguehistory/Hist_Digh3814/content/en/week/11/instructions.md

 1. As you did for week one, make another notes.md entry and put it in your private github repository for week 11.

-2. TODO    Put your journal entry in your repo.

-Drawing on your annotations of what you've read (and/or your notes from what you've listened to), discuss ...
+2. In your reflective journal, drawing on your annotations of what you've read, your notes from what you've listened to, and the work you've done (both the successes and the not-quite-successes), discuss some ways in which a creative mindset might change what archaeology (or history for that matter) could be for you as a scholar.
+Put your journal in your repo.

 ### Log Your Work